 Your natural teeth have roots that keep them securely anchored to your jawbone.
-In a similar way, implant teeth form a solid attachment with the bone in your jaw.
+In a similar way, implants form a solid attachment with the bone in your jaw.
 This is possible because dental implants are made of titanium, a metal that has a unique ability to fuse to living bone.
 After an implant is inserted during a minor procedure done at our Edison dental office, it will become solidly fused to your bone over a period of several months.
 Once that happens, your implant-supported replacement tooth (or teeth) will feel completely natural.
 It will also be visually indistinguishable from your natural teeth.
 Implant teeth allow you to eat, speak and smile with complete confidence because they will never slip or shift like removable dentures often do.

 You may not know it, but bone loss inevitably follows tooth loss.
 Bone is a living tissue that needs constant stimulation to rebuild itself and stay healthy.
 In the case of your jawbone, that stimulation comes from the teeth.
 When even one tooth is lost, the bone beneath it begins to resorb, or melt away.
 This can give your face a prematurely aged appearance and even leave your jaw more vulnerable to fractures if left untreated long enough.
 Dental implants halt this process by fusing to the jawbone and stabilizing it.
 No other tooth replacement method can offer this advantage.